atljp/THUG-SDL/README.md

 - Native gamepad support
 - Restore original menu navigation for Xbox and Ps2 layouts
 - Option to use "grind" in menus to go back (original Ps2 layout)
-- Support for Ps2 controls on keyboard
+- Support for Ps2 controls on gamepad and keyboard
 - Fix incorrect button prompts in textboxes and helper texts
 - Adjustable keys for Rail Drop Downs
 - Adjustable keys for Caveman
 - Adjustable keys for ladder/rail grab
-- Option for the original Ps2 controller layout
 - Option to invert the x and/or y camera axis
 - Option to disable the x and/or y camera axis